T-Cent/Computer-Organisation-Project/README.md

 # RISC-V Assembler Project

 ## Note:
- - The original git repository can be found at `github.com/taraash23552/Computer-Organisation-Project`, due to some unforseen conditions, I (taraash) managed to somehow make this repository unusable as we could not push anything to it anymore, hence, we made a new repository and tried to replicate all the premade commits added to it (using `git log --oneline`, we had all the history).
+ - The original git repository can be found at `github.com/taraash23552/Computer-Organisation-Project`; due to some unforeseen conditions, I (taraash) managed to make somehow this repository unusable as we could not push anything to it anymore.
+Hence, we made a new repository and tried to replicate all the premade commits added to it (using `git log --oneline`, we had all the history).
- - We believe the correct answers provided by the college are wrong, we have found multiple instances in which the given solutions fail.
+ - We believe the correct answers provided by the college are wrong; we have found multiple instances in which the given solutions fail.

 ## Outline

 This collaborative project involves the creation of a simple RISC-V assembler with a team of four members from IIIT Delhi, India.
-The assembler translates RISC-V assembly code into binary machine code and is implemented in Python.
+The assembler translates RISC-V assembly code into binary machine code, implemented in Python.

 ## Structure and flow of project